 Students may not possess or display, electronically or otherwise, sexually explicit, vulgar or violent material including, but not limited to, pornography or depictions of nudity, violence or explicit death or injury.
 This prohibition does not apply to curricular material that has been approved by district staff for its educational value.
 Students will not be disciplined for speech in situations where it is protected by law.
-Items will be confiscated.
+Items including electronic devices containing material may be confiscated, or material may be captured and electronic device returned.